goca init

 --auth \

 GOCA provides predefined project templates that automatically configure your project with optimized settings for specific use cases.
-Templates generate a complete .goca.yaml
+Templates generate a complete .goca.yaml configuration file tailored to your project type.

 Using Templates